HIIT will enhance your endurance and metabolism. Luckily, for HIIT, you won’t require complex equipment.

 PUMA has also added a synthetic overlay all around the top of the Cell Riaze that gives you the ability to tighten the laces as tight or as loose as you want them to be.

-I found the shoes to be great for HIIT training or sprint interval training (SIT), running and gym exercises as they have excellent arch support.
+I found the shoes to be great for HIIT training or sprint interval training (SIT), running, and gym exercises as they have excellent arch support.
+Read Also: Cross Training Shoes for Flat Feet.

 Cons: Sadly, PUMA Cell Riaze is not appropriate for HIIT athletes having narrow feet and it’s Relatively pricey